ods94065/dighumbox/README.md

 The provisioning script is an Ansible script: `playbook.yml`.
 If you make a change to the script and want to apply it, simply use `vagrant provision`.

-The local directory `app/` is mounted into the VM at `/app`.
-To change the app's code, you should just be able to edit locally and see the changes take effect immediately while the app is running in the VM.

 # Creating the actual box